dzniel/datasets/README.md

 # Datasets

-Repository storing datasets for personal needs.
+This repository store datasets being used for personal needs.